 Demographics offer a snapshot of an area.
-For example, it can look at a city, a county, state, nation, and detailed data of age groups, religion, race, culture, gender, and more.
+For example, it can look at a city, county, state, or nation, and detailed data on age groups, religion, race, culture, gender, and more.
 It can also be used to better understand the people who live there and better determine their needs.
 That information can be used to shape how medical and mental health treatments.

 Hoffman Estates, for example, is predominantly white (56.5%), with nearly 5% of the population being Black, 24.2% Asian, and 18.6% Hispanic or Latino.